Nodefusion/NodefusionPortal.UserManual/docs/Organizations/Microsoft/Microsoft-Cloud-Tenant-Create.md

 ---
 sidebar_position: 1
-title: Microsoft Cloud Tenant Create
 ---

+# Microsoft Cloud Tenant Create

 The Microsoft Cloud Tenant Create page allows the user to create a new Cloud Tenant.
 The forms contain fourteen fields: